AarjanPokharel/CICD-With-AWS-and-GithubActions/ReadMe.md

 - IAM roles and instance profile for the ec2 instance
 - an ECR repository to store the docker image within ec2 instance

+2. Written a simple Flask application code

+3. Created a Dockerfile to package the Flask application and its dependencies